himpan1998/Order-Management-System/README.md

-# Submission By:Himanshu Pandey.
+# Submitted By: Himanshu Pandey.
 # Task: Order-Manangement-System

 # Description
-There are 3 main entities.
-Table: tbl_order_masters,Table: tbl_service_masters and tbl_order_service_mappings.
+There are 3 main entities/tables.
+1.tbl_order_masters,
+2.tbl_service_masters &
+3.tbl_order_service_mappings.

-The table tbl_order_masters has field 'totalFee'.The table tbl_service_masters has field 'name'. and The table tbl_order_service_mappings has filed 'orderId','serviceId'.
+- The table tbl_order_masters has field 'totalFee'.
+- The table tbl_service_masters has field 'name'. and
+- The table tbl_order_service_mappings has filed 'orderId','serviceId'.

-You can do following operations on services and orders: Create, Update, GetAll, GetById and Delete.
+- we have perform following operations on services and orders: Create, Update, GetAll, GetById and Delete.

-I have used nodeJs with expressJs framework to create APIs.
-Have used MySQL as a database to manage the data of orders and services.
+I have used NodeJs  as a Server Enviroment with ExpressJs as a Framework to create APIs.
+Have used Relational Database:MySQL as a database to manage the data of orders and services.

 # Language Used:
-  - javaScript
+  - javaScript.
 # FromeWork Used:
-   - Express.js
+   - Express.js.
 # DataBase Used:
-  - MySQL (RDBMS)
+  - MySQL (R.D.B.M.S).
 # ORM Used:
-  - Sequelize
+  - Sequelize.
 # Schema Validator Used:
-  - ajv
+  - Ajv Validator.

 # API End-Points:
-Below are the endpoints with short description
+Below are the HTTP Methods,API endpoints with short description:
-POST: /service - To create new service

-PUT: /service/:serviceId - To update service
+# GET:
+- GET: /order            - To get all orders
+- GET: /order/:Id        - To get order by Id

-GET: /service - To get all services
+- GET: /service          - To get all services

-GET: /service/:serviceId - To get service by Id
+- GET: /service/:Id      - To get service by Id

+# POST:
-DELETE: /service/:serviceId - To delere service by id
+- POST: /service         - To create new service

-POST: /order - To create new order
+- POST: /order           - To create new order

+# PUT:
+- PUT: /service/:Id      - To update service
-PUT: /order/:orderId - To update order (You will not able to update the order which is created less than 3 hours ago)
+- PUT: /order/:Id        - To update order (You will not able to update the order   which is created less than 3 hours ago)

-GET: /order - To get all orders
+# DELETE:

-GET: /order/:orderId - To get order by Id
+- DELETE: /order/:id     - To delere order by id

-DELETE: /order/:orderId - To delere order by id
+- DELETE: /service/:id   - To delere service by id

 # What trade-offs you made
 As a database I have chosen relational database(MySQL) as the order and service has fix schema and their relationship can be more managable with it.

 # Any assumptions you made that affected your solution:
-When you delete any service, all the order attached with that service will also be deleted What you would change if you built this for production
+- When you delete any service, all the order attached with that service will also be deleted.
+- I have used Ajv validators for Schema Validation thus when client sent request from req.body or whatever the datatype should be same as mentoined in schema validator otherwise it show validation error. i.e datatype sent by client should be same as schema Validator.

+What you would change if you built this for production
 # Made Chnages for Production:
 For production, I need to encrypt sensitive data such as DB configurations.
 I also need to change env configurations.
 I will create separate env files for different environments.